373137461/Meizu_Hygrothermo/README.md

-# Meizi_Hygrothermo
+# Meizu_Hygrothermo

-Home-assistant sensor platform for Meizi Meijia BT Hygrothermo temperature and humidity sensor.
+Home-assistant sensor platform for Meizu Meijia BT Hygrothermo temperature and humidity sensor.
 ![效果图1](img-folder/1.jpg?raw=true)
 ![效果图2](img-folder/2.jpg?raw=true)

+Theory of all devices that can run python3 and support Bluetooth According to feedback, the gateway can use
+* PHICOMM N1
+* Raspberry Pi full range

 ## Usage

 To use, add the following to your `configuration.yaml` file: